Jean Bastien-Thiry

 Jean-Marie Bastien-Thiry (19 October 1927 – 11 March 1963) was a French Air Force lieutenant colonel, military air-weaponry engineer and the creator of the Nord SS.10/SS.11 missiles.
-Bastien-Thiry attempted to assassinate French president Charles de Gaulle on 22 August 1962 in retaliation for de Gaulle's decision to accept Algerian independence.
-Bastien-Thiry was the last person to be executed by firing squad in France.
+Bastien-Thiry and multiple colleagues attempted to assassinate French president Charles de Gaulle in the Petit-Clamart attack of 22 August 1962 in retaliation for de Gaulle's decision to accept Algerian independence.
+Bastien-Thiry remains the most recent person to be executed by firing squad in France.

 Although the assassination attempt nearly claimed de Gaulle's life, he and his entire entourage escaped injury.
 The event is depicted in Frederick Forsyth's 1971 novel The Day of the Jackal and in the 1973 film adaptation of the same name, in which Bastien-Thiry is portrayed by actor Jean Sorel.

 Life

 Bastien-Thiry was born to a family of Catholic military officers in Lunéville, Meurthe-et-Moselle.
 His father had known de Gaulle in the 1930s and was a member of the Gaullist RPF.
 He attended the École polytechnique, followed by the École nationale supérieure de l'aéronautique, then entered the French Air Force, where he specialized in the design of air-to-air missiles.
 In 1957, he was promoted to principal military air engineer.
 He was married to Geneviève Lamirand whose father, Georges Lamirand (1899–1994), had been General Secretary of Youth from September 1940 to March 1943 in the government of Vichy France, although the rest of the family was Free French.
 Together they had three daughters.